 If a job’s worth doing, it’s worth doing well as the saying goes.
 So when planning your perfect home renovation, invest in the best quality materials that you can afford.
 They will be more durable and will add increased value to your home.

 You may also like to think about the environmental impact your renovation will have.
-Opt for sustainable materials that can last a life span and think about issues such as insulation and energy efficiency to help your housework harder for your investment.
+Opt for sustainable materials such as composite decking that can last a life span and think about issues such as insulation and energy efficiency to help your housework harder for your investment.